 - Google “virtual assistant” or whatever search term you would expect your clients to use to find you.
 Does it appear on the first page of results?
 If not, it’s probably not worth investing in.

 - Check their page rank – this is the “score” Google gives their website in terms of its credibility. most businesses will score 1-3, most organisations will score between 3-5, 5+ tends to be for much larger sites like BBC, government sites and of course Google themselves! http://www.prchecker.info/check_page_rank.php For a paid-for site, I’d expect them to have at least a page rank of 4-5.

 - Check their Alexa ranking – This gives you some idea about their traffic volume, basically the lower the number, the more traffic they have.
 You can also look at the keywords of the traffic that arrives at the site – a useful tool for checking if it’s the right kind of traffic for you. http://www.alexa.com/siteinfo

 - Ask about the links – What kind of a link will you be given by the site?
 Of course, you hope that people will find you via the directory, but you also want Google to see your site being recommended by this directory site featuring an external link.
 Check they aren’t using “nofollow” links that Google won’t recognise.

 - Look at who else is on there – Send them a quick email and ask if they’ve had business from the site.

 - Cost comparison – Look at what else you could get for your money.
 Good Google Adwords or Facebook campaigns can bring you highly targeted traffic for pennies per visitor.
 Investing some time in social media could easily bring in some business without forking out a penny.
 As a VA, your marketing budget is limited and you need to put in the research on what will bring you the best return for your money.
-(If you’re stuck for ideas try: 101 Ways To Market Your VA Business or the UK VA Survey).
+(If you’re stuck for ideas try our MARKETING PACK or the UK VA Survey).